+At least three primary sources (each speech can count as a primary source) and three secondary sources are required to be used for the research paper.
 The research paper should be at least five pages (not counting the title page and the references) and no more than ten pages.
 The paper must also be typed, double spaced, Times New Roman size 12 font and APA citations.
+The research paper is due December 14th and counts as your final exam.